I was lucky enough to be able to heal my SI joints using a conservative approach, but unfortunately this doesn’t end up being the case for everyone.

 Everyone’s body is different, and so can be the nature of their injuries.
 Some people may find conservative treatment methods aren’t enough, and end up progressing to some of the more aggressive options.
 It’s all about balancing the potential risks versus the benefits.

-Physical therapy (took me four before I found the right one)
+Physical therapy (took me four PT’s before the fifth one helped me)

 allowing ligaments to heal; strengthening muscles

 I would say this probably the ideal approach, because it’s the least invasive

 Probably the approach you should aim for: the more conservative, the fewer risks (something like surgery has a lot of risks)